FixBD/Educare/readme.txt

 = **Improve Front-End** =

 * Now admin can customize results card
-* Admin can customize search Forms
+* Admin can customize search forms
 * Improved (default) search form style
 * Improved color issues when print results
 * More powerful and excited features coming soon!

+* **Please note:** You should backup your (Educare) database before updating to this new version (only for v1.0.2 or earlier users).

 = [1.0.0] =

 * **Happy Release!!!**

 * Plugin launch.
 Everything's new!

-* **Please note:** You should backup your (Educare) database before updating to this new version (only for v1.0.2 or earlier users).

 The (full) change log is located in the `changelog.md` file in the plugin folder.
 You may also [view the change log for every single update](https://github.com/FixBD/Educare/blob/FixBD/changelog.md) online.